Sakura-Onigiri- Japanese Home Cooking and Sweets Class in Tokyo

 Hagi City flourished as a castle town during the Edo period, with landmarks such as the ruins of Hagi Castle, samurai residences, and merchant districts that have been beautifully preserved.
 The city is also renowned for sites associated with Yoshida Shoin and other prominent samurai from the late Tokugawa period, such as the Shoka Sonjuku Academy and Shoin Shrine.
 These spots offer visitors a deep sense of the history surrounding the Meiji Restoration.
 Furthermore, Hagi is well known for its delicious local cuisine, providing visitors with a rich cultural and culinary experience combined

-Trip to Yamaguchi Prefecture①- Japanese home cooking class in Tokyo
+Trip to Yamaguchi Prefecture①- Japanese home cooking and sweets class in Tokyo

 Hagi City in Yamaguchi Prefecture in Japan is a historic castle town abundant in natural beauty.
 It is a renowned tourist destination where visitors can experience the rich heritage of Meiji Japan's industrial revolution sites, stroll through preserved Edo-period streets, admire traditional Hagi-yaki pottery, and savor fresh seafood.

-Table Coordination①- Japanese home cooking class in Tokyo
+Table Coordination①- Japanese home cooking and sweets class in Tokyo

 Table coordination means combining tableware, cutlery, tablecloths, placemats, and other items according to the purpose, season, or theme to beautifully decorate the dining table.
 This time, I would like to focus on one of my cooking classes- Fluffy Pancake Class—and share my personal ideas.

-Grapes picking in Setagaya- Japanese home cooking class in Tokyo
+Grapes picking in Setagaya- Japanese home cooking and sweets class in Tokyo

 I went grape picking at a vineyard near my home.
 In the Tokyo area, especially around Setagaya and Meguro, there are several farms where visitors can enjoy grape picking.
 The 2025 harvest is sweeter and more flavorful than in previous years.
 Popular varieties include Fujiminori, Shine Muscat, Nagano Purple, and Black Beat, with the main harvest season running from mid-August to late September.